Julie

 Chandni

-Chandni Sengupta has recently completed her Master of Philosophy (Animal Science) from Western Sydney University.
+Chandni Sengupta completed her Master of Philosophy (Animal Science) from Western Sydney University in 2019.
 Her study focused on the causal relationship between stress and sarcoptic mange incidence.
 Her study confirmed that maladaptive physiological stress such as habitat destruction and starvation can increase the chances of developing sarcoptic mange in bare-nosed wombats.
 This study validated two non-invasive physiological stress monitoring tools that can be successfully used by future researchers to monitor physiological stress in bare-nosed wombats.
-She has presented her results at the Australian Wildlife Management Society (5-7 December, 2017) and Asia and Oceania Society for Comparative Endocrinology Intercongress (8-12 July, 2018).
-She has recently presented her completed research at the National Mange Symposium (30th August -1st September 2019).
+She has presented her results at the Australian Wildlife Management Society (5-7 December, 2017), Asia and Oceania Society for Comparative Endocrinology Intercongress (8-12 July, 2018) and the National Mange Symposium (30th August -1st September 2019).
+At present, Chandni is pursuing her PhD investigating the key immunological factors associated with sarcoptic mange in wombats, and a casual academic at Western Sydney University.
+She is also supporting WomSAT's research into sarcoptic mange in wombats, and helping to develop wombat education programs, both funded through the Curb Wombat Mange Programme.

 Candice